Click here for more information about the book at Amazon.com.

 There are no promises that this chapter is of the same quality and depth as the other chapters of this guide.
 That is because it was written by a single author not working with Microsoft and not subject to peer review.
 You will not find this chapter on the Microsoft site.
 Comments are welcome.

-You should have reviewed the bookmarks and cross-reference portions of Complex Legal Documents before tackling this chapter.
+You may want at least skim the bookmarks and cross-reference portions of Complex Legal Documents before tackling this chapter.
 (Cross-references are one type of field.)

 What You Will Learn